 Pride Parade

-A tradition for more than 50 years, the iconic Chicago Pride Parade concludes the city’s month-long Pride celebrations with a procession through the Lakeview and Lincoln Park neighborhoods on the last Sunday of June each year.
+For over 50 years, the iconic Chicago Pride Parade has been the treasured centerpiece of the city’s month-long Pride celebrations, bringing vibrant energy and joyous festivities to the Lakeview and Lincoln Park neighborhoods on the last Sunday of June each year.

 Quick Tips